The Best Attractions in Ithaca

 7. Finger Lakes Winery Tours

-With more than 100 wineries in total, the Finger Lakes Region is the third-largest wine producer in the United States, with Riesling being the area's signature variety.
-Sixteen of the best wineries are on Cayuga Lake, forming the Cayuga Wine Trail, America's first, and oldest, wine trail, and boasts over 5,500 national and international wine-related medals.
+With a total of over 100 wineries, the Finger Lakes Region is receiving accolades as a booming wine producer in the United States, with Riesling being the area's signature variety.
+More than 15 of the best wineries are on Cayuga Lake, forming the Cayuga Lake Wine Trail, America's first, and oldest, wine trail, and boasts over 5,500 national and international wine-related medals.
 The Cayuga Lake Wine Trail also features a cidery, a meadery, numerous distilleries and a few breweries, as well as festive, seasonal events and activities.

 8. Discovery Trail